 The NAS Award in Chemical Sciences is presented annually to honor innovative research in the chemical sciences that contributes to a better understanding of the natural sciences and to the benefit of humanity.
 The award is presented with a medal and a $15,000 prize.

-Peter G. Wolynes, Rice University, will receive the 2025 NAS Award in Chemical Sciences.
+Benjamin F. Cravatt, Scripps Research Institute, will receive the 2026 NAS Award in Chemical Sciences.

 Award History